PaszaVonPomiot/micropython-pico-docs/docs/pico.md

     - SPI0 has 3 sets of pins, SPI1 has 2 sets of pins
     - device needs to use SCL, MISO and MOSI from the same controller; CS can be any GPIO pin
 - on-board LED
+- PIO
+    - 2 PIO coprocessors, each with 4 state machines

 ## Hardware design